-Days 5 and 6 of our Andalusia tour were spent in Seville, previously and today one of the world’s most important cities.
+Days 5 and 6 of our Andalusia road trip were spent in Sevilla (Seville), previously and today one of the world’s most important cities.

 This blog post starts with a map of this part of the car trip, continues with the plan we made before leaving and finishes with what we actually did.
 Read the introduction to this trip.